Year R Newsletter – Spring 2 2018

-A warm welcome to North Farnborough from the Early Year’s team.
-This is the first of several newsletters that you will receive during the coming year.
-They will explain the topics and some of the activities the children will be doing each term.
-We hope this information will enable you to support your child at home through discussion and lots of practical fun activities.
+Welcome back from the Early Years team.
+We hope you have all had a lovely half term.
+This letter will explain the topic for the half term and some of the activities the children will be doing.
+We hope this information will enable you to support your child in a variety of ways, including discussion and lots of practical, fun activities.

 Topics for the term

 Our topic for the second half of the term is Once upon a time.
 We will be looking at lots of our favourite stories and traditional tales that we are going to be retelling through the use of puppets to recreate the story.
 We have lots of fun and practical activities planned for the children to develop their learning.

 We have begun to talk to the children about the importance of taking responsibility in and around the school and will be building on this to create our Class Charter this half-term.